GoogleCloudPlatform/storage-sdrs/scripts/deployment/mig_create_and_update/README.md

        subnetwork: https://www.googleapis.com/compute/v1/projects/sdrs-server/regions/us-central1/subnetworks/subnet-b
     ```

-  11. Create a new Instance Template as deployment as described below, replacing <YOUR_NEW_DEPLOYMENT_NAME>
+  3. Create a new Instance Template as deployment as described below, replacing <YOUR_NEW_DEPLOYMENT_NAME>
        with your with your own deployment name

     ```shell
         gcloud deployment-manager deployments create <YOUR_NEW_DEPLOYMENT_NAME> \
-            --config current_version.yaml
+            --config=<YOUR_CURR_VER_FILE_NAME>.yaml
     ```
      This creates an Instance Template with updated version of container image as specified in "startup_new.sh"

-  12. Update the Managed Instance Group Deployment (created in step 5) using the new Instance Template (created in step 11) as follows
+  4. Update the Managed Instance Group Deployment (created in step 5) using the new Instance Template (created in step 11) as follows

   ```shell
   gcloud beta compute instance-groups managed rolling-action start-update <YOUR_DEPLOYMENT_NAME>-igm –version template=<YOUR_NEW_DEPLOYMENT_NAME>-it –region=us-central1
   ```

+  This updates your MIG with new version of your Application container image.